JuanOlivares1/simple_shell/README.md

-# simple_shell
+# Simple_shell

 Project from Holbeton School that consist on create a simple shell in C language that is able to excute basic system commands.

-After running the program will show the following prompt:
+After running the program it will show the following prompt:

-#cisfun$
+``#cisfun$``

-where is going to wait for the commands.

-The shell can handle command's options and the program has exit and env built-ins that close the program and show enviroment variables respctively.
+where is going to wait for the user to type commands.
+The shell can handle command's options, and the program has exit and env built-ins that close the program and show enviroment variables respectively.

-# Example
+### Example

 ```
 #cisfun$